Arcadia-Science/arcadia-software-handbook/guides-and-standards/standards--source-control.md

 Version control is the practice of tracking and managing changes to software code.
 This means we can easily see who made what change when and potentially revert to earlier version of the code.
 It is an essential collaboration tool for large teams to build complex software.
 [Git](https://git-scm.com/) is a free and open source distributed version control system.
 Since version control tools like Git work across platforms, it also makes access to code repositories easy and consistent across environments.

 [GitHub](https://github.com/) is built on top of Git and is our primary version control service.
-We have an [Arcadia Science account](https://github.com/Arcadia-Science) and we expect that team members will maintain their code in repositories under this team account.
+We have an [Arcadia Science GitHub organization](https://github.com/Arcadia-Science) and we expect that team members will maintain their code in repositories under this organization.
+If you haven't already done so, please reach out to the software team to have your GitHub account added to the Arcadia Science organization.
+It's fine to use your existing personal GitHub account for this, as long as your work is done in repositories under the Arcadia Science organization.

 ## Core standards